The House on 92nd Street: Production and background

 The House on 92nd Street is the first film produced by Louis De Rochemont, credited as a pioneer of the semi-documentary style police thriller.
+Hathaway discovered the script and loved it and agreed to make it without stars.

-TCM's host, Robert Osborne, said that the film is based on the real life case of William G. Sebold.
-He also said that they used real FBI agents and with real footage taken by the FBI.
-Sebold was involved in bringing down the Duquesne Spy Ring in 1941, the largest convicted espionage case in the history of the United States.
+The film was inspired by the real life case of William G. Sebold, who was involved in bringing down the Duquesne Spy Ring in 1941, the largest convicted espionage case in the history of the United States.
 On January 2, 1942, 33 Nazi spies, including the ring leader Fritz Joubert Duquesne (also known as "The man who killed Kitchener"), were sentenced to more than 300 years in prison.
 One German spymaster later commented that the ring's roundup delivered ‘the death blow’ to their espionage efforts in the United States.
 J. Edgar Hoover called his concerted FBI swoop on Duquesne's ring the greatest spy roundup in U.S. history.

 Lloyd Nolan would reprise his role as Inspector Briggs in the sequel, The Street with No Name (1948).
 In that film, Briggs and the FBI agents would take on organized crime.
 The actual house used in the filming of the movie stood at 53 E 93rd street.
 It is no longer there - it is now a pathway leading to premises behind the original house.